notwaldorf/notwaldorf.github.com/_posts/2017-06-06-web-components-with-otters.markdown

 ## Why should you care?

 Web components aren’t a new library or framework, they’re a new browser feature, and they let you write *encapsulated* and *reusable* *components* (more [details]( https://www.webcomponents.org/introduction)).
+If you’ve ever used an `<input>` element, I like to think of it as the OG web component, because it’s exactly that.
+The thing is that before web components came around, you had to wait on all browsers to agree on a new element (like, a date picker).
+And even after they agreed on a new element, it took them yeaaaaars to implement it. `<input type="date">` was drafted in 2011 -- today, 6 years later, not all browsers have implemented it!
+With web components, **web developers** get to write such elements, so that you don't have to wait for 10 years before all browsers agree that they should implement a date picker.
+P cool, right?

-- A **component** is a bunch of code that fits logically together, from a simple widget like a fancy button or a date picker to a more complex UI setup like "a responsive blog layout"
+- A **component** is a bunch of code that fits logically together, kinda like a unit of functionality.
+This could be a simple widget like a fancy button or a date picker, or a more complex UI setup like "a responsive blog layout"
 - **Encapsulated** means that an element’s styles and children are scoped to itself, so you can’t accidentally break what it looks like by using CSS haphazardly in your app
 - **Reusable** means that if you have a web component, no matter how you wrote it, you should be able to use it in any other app, regardless of how it’s built (eg, a React app).
 This is different than, say, a React component, which you can’t just use in an Angular app without bringing all of React with you
-  - Using other people’s web components is nice because it means you get to write less code, and you can use someone else’s code
+  - Using other people’s web components is nice because it means you get to write less code, and you can use someone else’s code.
+Also, when I say "using web components", I literally mean writing something like `<emoji-picker></emoji-picker>`, that just works out of the box.
+  Remember, a custom element is just an open source `<input>` -- whatever you can do with `<input>` you could do with a custom element.
   - Writing your own web component is nice because splitting your app in smaller pieces makes it more manageable.
 Sharing your own web component with others means that they could write less code and use yours!
 Sharing is caring <3

-If you’ve ever used an `<input>` element, I like to think of it as the OG web component, because it’s got all of the things above.
-Only it’s written by the browser, not by you (unless you are one of the original Netscape developers in which case, 🙏)

 <img class="otter" alt="so i can write &lt;emoji-picker&gt;, yay!" src="/images/2017-06-06/2.png">